Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 But let's, for the teachable moment aspect of this, let's assume it's true.

-Even as drug makers promise to support Washington's health care overhaul by shaving eight billion dollars a year off the nation's drug costs after the legislation takes effect.
+Even as drug makers promise to support Washington's health care overhaul by shaving $8 billion a year off the nation's drug costs after the legislation takes effect, the industry has been raising its prices at the fastest rate in years.

 Drug makers say they have valid business reasons for the price increases.

-A Harvard Health Economist said he found a similar pattern of unusual price increases after Congress added drug benefits to Medicare a few years ago, giving tens of millions of older Americans federally subsidized drug insurance.
+A Harvard health economist said he found a similar pattern of unusual price increases after Congress added drug benefits to Medicare a few years ago, giving tens of millions of older Americans federally subsidized drug insurance.

 Just as the program was taking effect in 2006, the drug industry raised prices by the widest margin in half dozen years.